 You can claim the HMRC working from home allowance in two ways:

-Your employer can reimburse your tax-free through your payslip.
+- Via Your Employer: your employer can reimburse your tax-free through your payslip.
 To do this you’ll need to check that your employer is signed up to this scheme and then you’ll need to keep receipts to support your claim.

 To claim online, head over to the HMRC website and fill out the P87 online through your personal tax account (you’ll need to set one up if you don’t have one).